andyburke/ratecontrol/README.md

 ## Contributing

-If you'd like to contribute:
+Contributions are encouraged and appreciated.
+To make the process as quick and painless as possible for everyone involved, here's a checklist that will make a pull request easily accepted:

- 1) Add tests for any new feature or bugfix
+ 1) Implement your new feature or bugfix
+ 2) Add or update tests to ensure coverage
- 2) Ensure your code passes jshint according to the .jshintrc
+ 3) Ensure your code passes jshint according to the .jshintrc
- 3) Ensure your code is formatted according to the .jsbeautifyrc
+ 4) Ensure your code is formatted according to the .jsbeautifyrc
- 4) Submit a Pull Request
+ 5) Submit

 ## License